 John M. Engquist was appointed Executive Chairman of the Board on January 1, 2019.
 Previously, Mr. Engquist served as Chief Executive Officer and Director of the Company since its formation in September 2005.
 Mr. Engquist served as President of the Company since its formation in September 2005 until November 2, 2012.
 He had served as President, Chief Executive Officer and Director of H&E Equipment Services LLC ("H&E LLC"), the predecessor to the Company, from its formation in 2002 until its merger with and into the Company in February 2006.
 He served as President and Chief Executive Officer of Head & Engquist Equipment, LLC ("Head and Engquist") from 1990 and director of Gulf Wide Industries, LLC ("Gulf Wide") from 1995, both predecessor companies of H&E LLC.
 From 1975 to 1990, he held various operational positions at Head & Engquist, starting as a mechanic's helper.
-Mr. Engquist serves as a director on the boards of a number of private companies.
 He is a director and serves on several committees for the LSU Foundation Board of Directors.
-Mr. Engquist also serves as the Vice Chairman of the Board of Directors and as Chairman of the Finance Committee of Our Lady of the Lake Regional Medical Center, based in Baton Rouge, Louisiana.
-In addition, he serves on the Leadership Council of St. Jude Children's Research Hospital in Memphis, Tennessee.
+Mr. Engquist also serves as a Director on the Board of Directors and as a member of the Finance Committee of Franciscan Ministries of Our Lady Health System, based in Baton Rouge, Louisiana.
 Mr. Engquist also serves on the Board of Directors of Mohawk Industries, Inc., a public company based in Calhoun, Georgia as well as on the Audit Committee and Corporate Governance Committee for Mohawk Industries, Inc.

 As Executive Chairman of the Board, Mr. Engquist leads the Company in its strategic planning, oversees merger and acquisition opportunities on a full-time basis, and works with the Company's Chief Financial Officer to ensure an appropriate capital structure to support the Company's growth plans while maintaining the financial health of the Company.
-Mr. Engquist's long history with the Company and its predecessors dating back to 1975 provides him with unparalleled experience with the Company's operations, industry and corporate transactions.
+Mr. Engquist's long history with the

+Company and its predecessors dating back to 1975 provides him with unparalleled experience with the Company's operations, industry and corporate transactions.
 He currently serves as a member of the Company's Finance Committee.

 Bradley W. Barber serves as Chief Executive Officer and a Director of the Company.
 Previously, Mr. Barber was appointed Chief Executive Officer, President and Director of the Company on January 1, 2019.
 Mr. Barber resigned as President of the Company effective January 1, 2021 as the Board approved the promotion of Mr. John McDowell Engquist to President and Chief Operating Officer, effective as of such date.
-From November 2012 to December 31, 2018, Mr. Barber was President and Chief Operating Officer of the Company, from June 2008 to November 2012 Mr. Barber was Executive Vice President and Chief Operating Officer of the Company, and from November 2005 to May 2008, he was Executive Vice President and General Manager of the Company.
+From November 2012 to December 31, 2018, Mr. Barber was President and Chief Operating Officer of the Company, from June 2008 to November 2012, Mr. Barber was Executive Vice President and Chief Operating Officer of the Company, and from November 2005 to May 2008, he was Executive Vice President and General Manager of the Company.
 Mr. Barber served as Vice President, Rental Operations of H&E LLC from February 2003 to November 2005 and as Director of Rental Operations for H&E LLC and its predecessor company, Head & Engquist.
 Prior to joining Head & Engquist in March 1998, Mr. Barber worked in both outside sales and branch management for a regional equipment company.